tharsha18/gluelabs/gluelab.md

 It can take roughly between 5 to 10 min to get to ready state.
 Once ready, select the checbox and hit "open notebook".

-8. This step is required to allow Sagemaker notebook to crate Glue jobs and workflows.
+8. Now, under AWS services drop down search for IAM and right click to open it in a new tab.
+This step is required to allow Sagemaker notebook to crate Glue jobs and workflows.

-Using your AWS Console, navigate to IAM --> Roles and search for the IAM role you created in step 5.
+Navigate to IAM --> Roles and search for the IAM role you created in step 5.
 It should start with AWSGlueServiceSageMakerNotebookRole-.
 Click the role and add an inline policy as shown below.
 (We will create two inline policies)

 ![screenshot](img/picture3.png)